vivian-hafener/notes/Slinky/intro.md

 ## Overview
 -----
-Slinky brings slurm functionality into Kubernetes - allowing simultaneous management of traditional HPC workloads alongide container-based workloads on the same infrastructure.
+Slinky brings slurm functionality into Kubernetes - allowing simultaneous management of traditional HPC workloads alongside container-based workloads on the same infrastructure.
 This is intended to eliminate the need to manage separate clusters by combining workloads onto the same hardware.

 ### Core Concepts
 - Slurm was designed for traditional HPC workloads, while Kubernetes was designed for smaller, more ephemeral cloud workflows.
 This project combines the benefits of each approach into a cohesive compute solution.